cljoly/telescope-repo.nvim/README.md

 [discuss-qa]: https://github.com/cljoly/telescope-repo.nvim/discussions/categories/q-a
 [pr]: https://github.com/cljoly/telescope-repo.nvim/pulls

-#### TODO cached_list

-Provide instructions on how to setup periodic update of the locate database.

 #### Troubleshooting

 You should try to run:
 ```
 sudo updatedb
 ```
 if you encounter any problems.
 If it’s not the case by default, you should automate such index update with for instance `cron` or `systemd-timers`.
-See https://wiki.archlinux.org/title/Locate.
+See https://wiki.archlinux.org/title/Locate and [this discussion](https://github.com/cljoly/telescope-repo.nvim/discussions/64) for various ways to automate this.

 #### Options